A systematic study of super-Eddington layers in the envelopes of massive stars: Introduction

-One such process is the treatment of convective transport of energy through the Mixing Length Theory \citep[MLT; ][]{BohmVitense1958}.
+One such process is the treatment of convective transport of energy through the\LEt{ Names and the full version of acronyms do not always require each word to be capitalized.
+Please refer to Sect 2.2 of the language guide and amend caps throughout.} mixing length theory \citep[MLT; ][]{BohmVitense1958}.
 In this theory, energy is transported through fluid elements supported by buoyancy forces.
-These elements travel over a radial distance known as the mixing length after which they dissolve in their surroundings.
-MLT assumes hydrostatic equilibrium in stars, meaning no acceleration of particles and depends only on local conditions (i.e., local values of pressure, density etc.), without taking into account other parts of the star.
-Time-dependency and non-local treatments are included through ad-hoc methods such as convective overshoot, semiconvection and diffusion \citep[e.g.,][]{Renzini1987,Kippenhahn2012}.
+These elements travel over a radial distance known as the mixing length, after which they dissolve in their surroundings.
+MLT assumes hydrostatic equilibrium in stars and only depends on local conditions (i.e., local values of pressure, density, etc.), without taking other parts of the star into account.
+Time-dependency and nonlocal treatments are included through ad \LEt{ We follow the CMOS rule of not hyphenating modifiers composed of words from foreign languages.}hoc methods such as convective overshoot, semiconvection, and diffusion \citep[e.g.,][]{Renzini1987,Kippenhahn2012}.

 The simplicity of MLT makes it a popular choice for many stellar evolution codes.
-However, in the low-density envelopes of massive stars, convection as given by MLT is inefficient.
-Changes in the elemental opacity as the star evolves can cause the radiative luminosity to exceed the Eddington-luminosity and lead to the formation of density and gas pressure inversions in the sub-surface layers.
-The presence of density inversions has been attributed as the source of several instabilities such as the dynamical instability \citep{Stothers:1993}, the convective instability \citep{Langer1997}, and the strange-mode instability \citep{Saio1998, Saio2013} in massive stars.
-Observationally, these have been linked to stellar variability phenomena such as stochastic low-frequency photometric variability \citep{Pedersen2019, Bowman2020}, spectroscopic macroturbulence \citep{simon-diaz2014,Simon-Diaz2017} and episodic mass ejection behaviour in luminous blue variables \citep[LBVs:][]{Bestenlehner2014, Grafener:2021}.
+While MLT gives fairly good results in the deep interiors of stars where density is high and convection is nearly adiabatic (with negligible radiative losses), its limitations start becoming apparent in low-density environments where the convection is highly superadiabatic and prone to radiative losses \citep{Maeder2009}.
+For example, in the low-density envelopes of massive stars, convection, as given by MLT, is inefficient.
+Furthermore, changes in the elemental opacity as the star evolves can cause the radiative luminosity to exceed the local Eddington luminosity and can lead to the formation of density and gas pressure inversions in the subsurface layers.

+The proximity to the Eddington luminosity and the associated density inversions have been attributed as the source of several instabilities in massive stars, for example, the dynamical instability \citep{Stothers:1993}, the convective instability \citep{Langer1997}, and the strange-mode instability \citep{Saio1998, Saio2013}.
+Observationally, these have been linked to stellar variability phenomena such as stochastic low-frequency photometric variability \citep{Pedersen2019, Bowman2020}, spectroscopic macroturbulence \citep{simon-diaz2014,Simon-Diaz2017}, and episodic mass ejection behavior in luminous blue variables \citep[LBVs:][]{Bestenlehner2014, Grafener:2021}.